 In the interview for my friendship, or even for my attention, I’d much rather learn about what you’re reading or Netflixing.
 What’s your favourite brunch spot?
 Ask me how I know the host, or what I’m drinking.
 Ask me what I like to do, or how I’m spending my summer.

 The answer is to know yourself and who cares what other people think.
 But we still need the short answer that satisfies the nosy room.
 The question will continue to be asked, and since I can’t actually move to France, the next time I’m confronted with “So, what do you do?”, I will shrug and say “Whatever I want”.
-Then I’ll go find the Carny and ask him what he’s binge-watching with the Bearded Lady.
+Then I’ll go find the Carny and ask him what he’s binge-watching with the Human Cannonball.